Spieler727/AutomatedReviewBot/README.md

 # Current Progress
 WebScraper issues:
-* Same review being appended twice (fixed)
+* Same review being appended twice (solved)
-* "More..." is displayed as question in diamond within terminal print result, may have to simulate a click to expand on review to get full review.
+* Reviews not being expanded (attempt to click on "More" button)
+* Reviews section needs to be scrolled all the way down to load all reviews (still ongoing)